Weighted Birkhoff Averages Accelerate Data-Driven Methods: Five Examples of Weighted Methods

 with $\mathcal{X} = \mathbb{T}^2 := \mathbb{S}^1 \times \mathbb{S}^1$ and $\lambda\geq 0$.
 We study three regimes: (i) $\lambda = 0.25$, where the trajectory is quasiperiodic; (ii) $\lambda = 5$, where the dynamics are chaotic; (iii) a stochastic case in which $\lambda$ is resampled uniformly from $[0,5]$ at each iteration.
 We take $\vec\phi$ and $\vec\psi$ to be Fourier dictionary elements of the form $(p,\theta)\mapsto \mathrm{e}^{\mathrm{i}(k_1 p + k_2 \theta)}$ for $k_1,k_2 \in \{-1,0,1\}$, giving $L = R = 9$.
 Including more or fewer Fourier modes (changing $L,R$) produces qualitatively similar convergence behaviour.

+{ We draw a random initial condition $(p_0,\theta_0)$ uniformly from the torus and iterate it under the standard map for $n=10^7$ steps.
+From these iterations we take the first $N \le 10^6$ snapshots and form the $9\times 9$ EDMD and wtEDMD matrices $K^{(N)}$ and $K_w^{(N)}$.
+Their relative errors are measured against the $N=10^7$ benchmark by

-Figure~\ref{fig:EDMD} reports the relative Frobenius norm error of the $9\times 9$ matrices $K^{(N)}$ (EDMD) and $K_w^{(N)}$(wtEDMD), using the result at $N=10^7$ as a benchmark.
-For each $N$, we average the error over 100 initial conditions $(p_0,\theta_0)$ drawn uniformly from the torus.
-In line with the behaviour seen earlier in Figure~\ref{fig:Logistic}, weighting offers the greatest advantage in the quasiperiodic regime ($\lambda = 0.25$), where convergence is dramatically accelerated.
+respectively.
+We repeat this experiment for 100 independently drawn initial conditions and, for each $N$, average the resulting relative errors.
+The averaged Frobenius-norm errors are shown in Figure~\ref{fig:EDMD}.} In line with the behaviour seen earlier in Figure~\ref{fig:Logistic}, weighting offers the greatest advantage in the quasiperiodic regime ($\lambda = 0.25$), where convergence is dramatically accelerated.
 For chaotic and stochastic dynamics, the weighted and unweighted methods converge at essentially the same $\mathcal{O}(1/N)$ rate.
 Thus, weighting does not degrade performance in difficult regimes, and in favourable regimes it can improve accuracy by orders of magnitude.
 In applications, replacing EDMD with wtEDMD is therefore a cheap upgrade in accuracy.